thomasclaudiushuber/mvvmgen/docs/01_generate_a_viewModel.md

 ```
 The `ViewModel` attribute tells MvvmGen's `ViewModelGenerator` to generate
 a partial `EmployeeViewModel` class that looks like below.
-This generation happens on the fly while you type in your code editor.
+This generation happens on-the-fly while you type in your code editor.

 ```csharp
 using MvvmGen.Commands;